 Just be sure to heed your lawyer's advice.
 In the end, you should keep in mind that it's not just your life that's at stake.
 Your social media presence can hurt your case.

-Mendez and Sanchez Law is a firm of personal injury lawyers in LA.
+Mendez and Sanchez Law is a lawfirm of personal injury lawyers in Los Angeles and Las Vegas.

 We are a winning team dedicated to providing the best possible representation to clients who were injured due to someone else's negligence or wrongdoing.

 We handle all kinds of personal injury cases.
 If you or a loved one was injured or hurt due to someone else's negligence or wrongdoing, contact us for a consultation for immediate legal advice.